+Welcome to GabarIskuFilan!
 GabarIskuFilan translates into “a young woman who is enough for herself.”
-GabarIskuFilan is the first unapologetically Somali feminist solo female travel blog.
-I document my experiences with immigration, womanhood, and race from an intersectional approach.
-I’m the eldest immigrant daughter whose passions include Black liberation, activism, politics, and fashion.
+I am a feminist, community organizer, and solo female traveler.
+I’m the eldest immigrant daughter whose passions include carnival, activism, politics, and fashion.

 GabarIskuFilan documents how my lived experiences as a woman impact my ability to navigate borders, displacement, and anti-Blackness.
-My writing focuses on praxis by exploring how feminism, liberation, and self-determination are embodied by the Black experience abroad.
+GabarIskuFilan is a blog that explores how feminism, liberation, and self-determination are embodied by the Black experience abroad.
 GabarIskuFilan’s ultimate mission is to inspire every woman to pursue a life of her own choosing.